 - Maintain room temperature between 55-90°F

-- Built-in models: Verify proper ventilation path
+- For built-in models, verify proper ventilation path

 Mistake 6: Ignoring Unusual Noises